openharmony/docs/en/device-dev/kernel/kernel-small-debug-shell-error.md

 system memcheck over, all passed!
 ```

-The following information is included:
+The system exception includes the following information:

 1. Basic information about the user-mode exception: